tsamoura/tsamoura.github.io/_news/announcement_4.md

 related_posts: false
 ---

-The webpage of our <a href="https://karmaresearch.github.io/NILS2025/"> 1st Workshop on New Ideas for Large-Scale Neurosymbolic Learning Systems (LS-NSL)</a> is out :sparkles: We look forward to receiving your paper!
+The webpage of our <a href="https://karmaresearch.github.io/NILS2025/"> 1st Workshop on New Ideas for Large-Scale Neurosymbolic Learning Systems (LS-NSL)</a> is out :sparkles: We look forward to receiving your papers!